John Roest

 Package structure, keep it simple!

-When you generate a new Spring Boot project, the framework immediately sets up a default package structure for you.
-It's simple, clean, and at first glance it might look a little too basic.
-Many developers, especially those who like to organize things "their way," are tempted to move files around, create custom folders, or break away from the conventions.
+When you generate a new Spring Boot project, the framework establishes a default package structure.
+It looks basic.
+Many developers, particularly those who prefer organizing things their own way, are tempted to move files around, create custom folders, or break from the conventions.

-But here's the thing: the default structure is not arbitrary.
-It's carefully designed to work with how Spring Boot scans your code, wires your beans, and loads configurations.
-And beyond the technical side, there's a very human advantage---consistency.
+The default structure is not arbitrary.
+It is designed to work with how Spring Boot scans your code, wires your beans, and loads configurations.
+Beyond the technical considerations, there is a practical benefit that matters more over time: consistency.

-A typical Spring Boot project generated with Spring Initializr looks something like this:
+A typical Spring Boot project from Spring Initializr looks like this:

 src/main/java/com/example/demo